My package from Conserv has arrived! Now what?

 On our sensors page in the "Card" view you can see a little symbol within each sensor card that shows the "range" (see image below).
 This indicates how well the range is from the sensor to the gateway.
 Akin to your cell phone, it will show three bars if the range is good and as the bars disappear, the connectivity lessens.
 You'll also be able to see the last time the sensor updated in the software (they should update every 15 minutes but you may need to refresh the page).

 Do not be deterred by 1 or 2 bars on your sensor range symbol.
 It is possible that you may still reliably connect.
-If you want to confirm this, you can use the same method we used above with the CSV file to see if the readings are complete.
+If you want to confirm this, you can check the data to see if it's complete (watch this video to see how).

 If you want to use your sensors to experiment with range in your building, please check out this article: How to use my equipment to test range?